clhedrick/kerberos/README.md

 Many users stay logged in more or less forever.
 We don't want long ticket lifetimes, because that leaves their NFS connections exposed after they logout.
 So instead the plan is to expire in 1 hour, but have a daemon that renews tickets for anyone with a job currently running.
-The code currently supports the primary cache in KEYRING, and /tmp, because that's where rpc.gssd looks for tickets for use with NFS.
+The code currently renews only caches that have been registered in the session keyring using either pam_reg_cc (whose only purpose is register the current cache) or pam_kgetcred (which is intended for use with cron to get a credential cache and register it).
+The session keyring is automatically deleted at the end of the session, so this saves us from having to track sessions.

 ## credserv and kgetcred

 What do we do abotu users who need to run cron jobs or daemons?
 Our students often have assignments that require this.
 THe usual answer is a keytable.
 But if someone becomes root, they can take anyone's keytable.
 And having a user's key table permanetly exposes them on all systems.

-So instead the plan is to have them register a keytab on a central server (through a web application) and specify the host where they'll be using a cron job. credserv / kgetcred will generate credentials based on the keytab and put it on their system.
+So instead the plan is to have them register a keytab on a central server, using the administrative functions of kgetcred, specifyibg the host where they'll be using a cron job. credserv / kgetcred will generate credentials based on the keytab and put it on their system.
 They will be locked to an ip address and not forwardable.
 This is about the best protection I can think of.

 kgetcred -a also simulations kinit -n.
 It gets credentials for an unprivileged user.
 This can be used for kinit -T, to support two factor kinit.

+In most cases users won't need to call kgetcred to get credentials.
+We expect that pam_kgetcred will be used for crond.

 ## skinit